wp-plugins/leaguemanager/readme.txt

 * Coming soon - Players, pagination for leagues, teams, matches, and players.
 New admin dashboard.
 New sport files.

 = 3.9.1.2 =
-* BUGFIX: fixed security vulnerabilities reported by https://www.exploit-db.com/exploits/37182/
+* SECURITY: fixed security issues

 = 3.9.1.1 =
 * NEW: load custom templates from child themes